ShehrazSarwar/Customer-Churn-Analysis-Project/README.md

 | XGBoost | 0.8386 | 0.7131 | 0.7378 | 0.7252 |
 | LightGBM | 0.8228 | 0.6642 | 0.7810 | 0.7179 |

 XGBoost was selected.
 Hyperparameter tuning pushed accuracy to 86% but dropped recall on the churn class to 65%.
-In a retention context that tradeoff goes the wrong way — a missed churner is a lost customer, so recall matters more than overall accuracy.
+In a retention context that tradeoff goes the wrong way, a missed churner is a lost customer, so recall matters more than overall accuracy.
 The baseline XGBoost catches roughly 10% more actual churners and that's the version that ships.

 **ChurnRadar** is the Streamlit app.
 Upload the two `.joblib` files and a customer CSV, and the dashboard runs predictions automatically.
 A threshold slider (default 50%) controls which customers appear.
 Customers get tagged Critical (≥90%), High (75-90%), or Medium (<75%) and the retention team can filter, drill into individual profiles, and export a targeted contact list.